Ronrock/Opaline/content/house-rules.md

     desc: We regret that pets are not permitted at the villa.
 Please arrange for your companions to be cared for elsewhere during your stay.
   - icon: pool
     title: Pool Safety
     desc: The infinity pool is exclusively for villa guests.
 Children must be supervised by an adult at all times.
 Swimming after midnight is not permitted.
+Absolutely no stepping onto the infinity part of the pool, because of falling danger.
   - icon: resources
     title: Conserve Resources
     desc: "Corfu's freshwater supply is precious.
 Please turn off lights, air conditioning, and taps when not in use.
 Your mindfulness is deeply appreciated."
+  - icon: sheep
+    title:  Keep the gate closed
+    desc: "Please keep the gate closed at all times, this is to prevent the roaming sheep and goats to enter the property.
+If they do enter, please gently persuade to go back out."
   - icon: damage
     title: Report Damage
     desc: Accidents happen.
 Please inform the host immediately of any damage or breakage so we can arrange a swift resolution and ensure the villa is perfect for you.